 Make sure you spend some time preparing answers to these background interview questions.
 Be especially careful with questions like – Where do you see yourself in 5 years?
 Hiring a marketing graduate is a big investment for any company and they do not want to find out that you don’t plan to stay with them long enough to make that investment worthwhile.

-Marketing Job Interviews for graduates will also feature a series of behavioural interview questions.
+Marketing Job Interviews for graduates will also feature a series of behavioral interview questions.
 These are quite specific in nature and more difficult to answer, especially if you are not prepared.
-See our post – Behavioural Job Interview Questions for Graduates and spend some time thinking about what examples you could use to answer these questions.